Giovanni Giolitti: Libyan War

+The claims of Italy over Libya dated back to Turkey's defeat by Russia in the Russo-Turkish War (1877–1878) and subsequent discussions after the Congress of Berlin in 1878, in which France and Great Britain had agreed to the occupation of Tunisia and Cyprus respectively, both parts of the then declining Ottoman Empire.
+When Italian diplomats hinted about possible opposition by their government, the French replied that Tripoli would have been a counterpart for Italy.
+In 1902, Italy and France had signed a secret treaty which accorded freedom of intervention in Tripolitania and Morocco.

+The Italian government did little to realize the opportunity and knowledge of Libyan territory and resources remained scarce in the following years.
 The Italian press began a large-scale lobbying campaign in favour of an invasion of Libya at the end of March 1911.
 It was fancifully depicted as rich in minerals, well-watered, and defended by only 4,000 Ottoman troops.
-Also, the population was described as hostile to the Ottoman Empire and friendly to the Italians: the future invasion was going to be little more than a "military walk", according to them.
+The population was described as hostile to the Ottoman Empire and friendly to the Italians: the future invasion was going to be little more than a "military walk", according to them.
 The Italian government was hesitant initially, but in the summer the preparations for the invasion were carried out and Prime Minister Giolitti began to probe the other European major powers about their reactions to a possible invasion of Libya.
-The Socialist party had strong influence over public opinion; however, it was in opposition and also divided on the issue, acting ineffectively against military intervention.
+The PSI had strong influence over public opinion; however, it was in opposition and also divided on the issue, acting ineffectively against military intervention.
 An ultimatum was presented to the Ottoman government led by the Committee of Union and Progress (CUP) party on the night of 26–27 September.
 Through Austrian intermediation, the Ottomans replied with the proposal of transferring control of Libya without war, maintaining a formal Ottoman suzerainty.
 This suggestion was comparable to the situation in Egypt, which was under formal Ottoman suzerainty but was actually controlled by the United Kingdom.
 Giolitti refused, and war was declared on 29 September 1911.
-He was criticised for having declared war without consulting Parliament, and for not having summoned it until several months later.
-His conduct of the Government during the campaign was also severely criticised, as he acted as though the war were merely an affair of internal politics and party combinations.
+He was criticized for having declared war without consulting Parliament, and for not having summoned it until several months later.
+His conduct of the Government during the campaign was also severely criticized, as he acted as though the war were merely an affair of internal politics and party combinations.

-On 18 October 1912, Turkey officially surrendered.
-As a result of this conflict, Italy captured the Ottoman Tripolitania Vilayet (province), of which the main sub-provinces were Fezzan, Cyrenaica, and Tripoli itself.
-These territories together formed what became known as Italian Libya.

-During the conflict, Italian forces also occupied the Dodecanese islands in the Aegean Sea.
-Italy had agreed to return the Dodecanese to the Ottoman Empire according to the Treaty of Ouchy in 1912 (also known as the First Treaty of Lausanne (1912), as it was signed at the Château d'Ouchy in Lausanne, Switzerland.)
-However, the vagueness of the text allowed a provisional Italian administration of the islands, and Turkey eventually renounced all claims on these islands in Article 15 of the Treaty of Lausanne in 1923.